projectcapsule/capsule/contributing.md

 ### Installing Go dependencies

-After cloning Capsule on any folder, access it and issue the following command to ensure all dependencies are properly download.
+After cloning Capsule on any folder, access it and issue the following command to ensure all dependencies are properly downloaded.

 ```
 go mod download